Adult psychological therapies service (APTS)

 - The service offers a range of therapies including individual, group and family therapy in order to best meet the service user’s needs and allow for service user choice.

-- Putting the person at the centre, collaborative working and co-production is at the heart of everything that the service does.
+- Putting the person at the centre, collaborative working and co-production are at the heart of everything that the service does.

 - Services users are able to choose the date and time of their initial appointment before agreeing with their therapist any further appointments at a time of mutual convenience.